On the publisher search page

-Using this option will exclude markets that don't specify what word counts they're looking for, but there's no harm in starting with those markets that we know accept pieces of a certain length.
+Using this option will exclude publishers that don't specify what word counts they're looking for, but there's no harm in starting with the ones that we know accept pieces of a certain length.
 If you do use this option, be sure to also select a Length option.
 If you get too few results, try changing the search level to Fuzzy or Broad.

 If you care about getting paid for your work, you should always include this search option.
 (Note: Some of our listings have a payscale of "unknown."
 If you select a Min.
 Payment option and you want to include those listings, check the "Incl unknown" box.
 We especially recommend doing this with book publishers.)

 Unless you are specifically looking for anthology or book-length fiction publishers, we don't recommend using this option.
 (Notes: The "less than 15%" and "greater than 15%" options should only be used when searching for book publishers, not anthologies.
 Also, the "incl unknown" box in the Min.
 Payment section applies to any Royalties selected as well.)